matloff/FarewellAddress/Address.md

 Our work on [polynomials in neural networks](https://arxiv.org/abs/1806.06850) attracted a lot of attention in discussion groups, and has led directly to published work by others, such as [this paper in Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S0893608021001738?via%3Dihub); we started a new field!
-Similarly, a number of my papers have startedchains of citations (i.e. citations of citations etc.) that continue to the present time.
+Similarly, a number of my papers have started chains of citations (i.e. citations of citations etc.) that continue to the present time.
 The aforementioned *Biometrika* paper is of that nature.

 I've always believed that teaching and research go hand-in-hand.
 My book, *Statistical Regression and Classification: from Linear Models to Machine Learning*, which was the recipient of the 2017 Ziegal Award, reflects that